Sixteenth Sunday in Ordinary Time – Cycle A

 You must be logged in to post a comment.

-Third Sunday of Lent – Cycle A
+Twelfth Sunday in Ordinary Time – Cycle A

 Kathy McGovern ©2020